Color Guard at the Music for All Summer Symposium, presented by Yamaha

 - It is REQUIRED that ALL students (including weapons) have a flag pole height at 6 feet.
 Beginning weapons will not need flag poles.

-- Recommended and appropriate clothing includes: Athletic shorts and t-shirts or tops.
+Recommended and appropriate clothing includes: Athletic shorts and t-shirts or tops, warm-up suitesor outside dancewear.
 Layers are recommended because of the extreme weather at times.
 (Sports bras may be worn under shirts ONLY.)

-- Bring two (2) pairs of lace-up athletic shoes with proper arch support for ALL sessions for good and inclement weather.
-Dance sneakers are great; dance shoes are not as we are outside most of the week.
+Bring two (2) pairs of lace-up athletic shoes with proper arch support for ALL sessions for good and inclement weather.
+Dance shoes may be brought for our daily dance classes, but are not required.
 Sandals/Flip Flops are NEVER acceptable for any color guard session!